Corona-Studio/ProjBobcat/README.md

   ```

 ## Installation

+There are two methods for the first step:
 * Clone and copy ProjBobcat's source code to your solution folder, then add ProjBobcat's reference to your project.
 * Directly install ProjBobcat via Nuget Package Manager or simply execute
   ```
   Install-Package ProjBobcat
   ```
   in Package Manager Console.

-* You need to add two lines of code into your program's entry point (App.xaml.cs or something else):
+After the step above is completed, you need to add two lines of code into your program's entry point (App.xaml.cs or something else):
   ```c#
   ServiceHelper.Init();
   HttpClientHelper.Init();